devios1/Gravl/README.md

 	]

 ###Arrays
-You may be surprised to learn that like unlike JSON, Gravl doesn't explicitly have a native syntax for arrays.
-The reason for this is that the Gravl syntax already implicitly supports arrays in the form of child nodes.
+You may be surprised to learn that like unlike JSON, Gravl doesn't have an explicit syntax for arrays.
+The reason for this is that Gravl already implicitly supports arrays in the form of child nodes.
 For example, if we adopt the convention of using the name "@" to represent an array, we can wrap any ordered set of nodes in an array node like so:

 	[Node
 		items=[@				# this is actually just a node named @